nitk-nest/NeST/CONTRIBUTING.md

 or get a score of 10/10 in pylint.

-**NOTE**: If you have installed the pre-commit hook, then there is no need to run black and pylint seperately.
+**NOTE**: If you have installed the pre-commit hook, then there is no need to run black and pylint separately.
 It will automatically be run just before you commit your changes.

 ### Documentation Style